- About

 - Alumni

-Integrating technology in the hospitality industry has significantly transformed the guest experience and operational efficiency.
-In 2024, technology-driven services are expected to dominate, with investments in digital tools and platforms.
-In fact, nearly half of the executives in the global travel and hospitality sector identified new technology as a top business priority, with 84% having a dedicated team for digital transformation.
+Integrating technology in the hospitality industry has significantly changed the guest experience and operational efficiency.
+In 2026, technology-driven services are expected to continue growing, with investment in digital tools and platforms accelerating.
+Nearly half of executives in the global travel and hospitality sector have identified new technology as a top business priority, with 84% maintaining a dedicated team for digital operations.

-Generally, key areas of digitalization include the check-in/check-out process and the use of apps for services like opening room doors.
+Key areas of digitalization include the check-in and check-out process and the use of apps for services like opening room doors.
 A survey found that 73% of hotel guests preferred using an app for room access.
-The use of mobile apps specifically is becoming standard, reflecting the industry's shift towards a more digitized and automated environment.
+The use of mobile apps specifically is becoming standard, reflecting the industry's move toward a more digitized environment.

 The health and wellness trend continues to gain momentum, particularly in the post-pandemic era.
 However, this focus on wellness is not a temporary response to the pandemic but a long-term shift in consumer behavior.
 For example: